rahim/fog-s3-issue/README.md

 ## Notes

 - region seems to matter, I've only seen the problem S3 behaviour in us-east-1
 - something about location of caller seems to change probabilities significantly (perhaps latency related).
-From my UK based laptop probability of a rejection seems _much_ lower than from a host within us-east-1, taking many hundreds of tries before a rejection from my laptop, but often 10s or less from an EC2 instance in us-east-1.
+With default retry behaviour, from my UK based laptop probability of a rejection seems _much_ lower than from a host within us-east-1, taking many hundreds of tries before a rejection from my laptop, but often 10s or less from an EC2 instance in us-east-1.
+Removing retries makes reproduction much faster.